GT-Vision-Lab/abstract_binary_VQA/code/README.md

 There are three folders: 'tuple_extraction', 'mutual_information' and 'feature_extraction'.

-1. 3 python files to extract tuple consisting of primary object, relation and secondary object from a question. 'pars_sentence.py' first parses the results from a parser, then 'extract_tuple.py' extracts summary of the question, and finally, 'tuple_chunk.py' creates the tuple.
+1. 'tuple_extraction' folder contains 3 python files to extract tuple consisting of primary object, relation and secondary object from a question. 'pars_sentence.py' first parses the results from a parser, then 'extract_tuple.py' extracts summary of the question, and finally, 'tuple_chunk.py' creates the tuple.

 To run this, one should first have Stanford parser ready.
 The parsed output should be saved in a text file.
 At the end of this text file, add an empty line followed by "(ROOT".
 An example is given in the folder.

 2. To align the words and clipart objects, one needs to run the code in 'mutual_information' folder.
 Run 'mapping.py' followed by other two matlab files.

-3. To extract features, the code in 'feature_extraction' should be focused.
+3. The code in 'feature_extraction' can be used to extract features.
 The main file is 'ExtractFeatures.m'.